 Thank you to the good people of Edge by Ascential who list every month the important things happening on Amazon.
 Read all of them with the addition of my insights below.

-If you’d like to get the monthly Amazon News Summary to your Email, please sign up at the bottom of the post to get all the updates.
+If you’d like to get the monthly Amazon News Summary to your Email, please reach out to me.

 Do you have friends and family that might be interested in this info?
 Please share!